Conscription in the United Kingdom: Bermuda

 Bermuda Regiment recruits clean their Ruger Mini-14/20GB rifles prior to a shoot at Warwick Camp in Bermuda during the 1993 Recruit Camp.

-The British overseas territory of Bermuda was the last jurisdiction to abolish conscription.
+The British overseas territory of Bermuda was the last British jurisdiction to abolish conscription.

 Service in the old Bermuda Militia from 1612 to 1816, as in the Militia of the Kingdom of England (including the Principality of Wales) and subsequently the English and Welsh Militia of the Kingdom of Great Britain, had been compulsory, with all able-bodied, military-aged males, whether free, indentured, or enslaved, liable.
-The Militia was divided into nine companies, one for each parish (collectively forming a battalion under a lieutenant-colonel), and were embodied annually for training, or as required by war or emergency.
+The Militia was divided into nine companies, one for each parish (collectively forming a battalion under a lieutenant-colonel, and later two battalions), and were embodied annually for training, or as required by war or emergency.
 Volunteers, organised under appointed Captains of Forts, also manned fortified coastal artillery batteries to maintain a standing defence against enemy vessels or landing parties.
 This Militia was raised under acts of the colonial Parliament of Bermuda, which required periodic renewal.
 Bermuda had received its first regular (English Army) unit (an Independent Company, detached from the 2nd Regiment of Foot) in 1701.
 This was withdrawn in 1763, following the Seven Years' War, and replaced by a company detached from the 9th Regiment of Foot in Florida and a detachment from the Independent Company of the Bahamas, but these were withdrawn in 1768, leaving only the militia and volunteer gunners.
 Two companies of the invalid Royal Garrison Battalion were posted to Bermuda during the American War of Independence, but this unit was disbanded at Bermuda in 1783.